ros-navigation/navigation2/nav2_route/README.md

 * Fully replace free-space planning when following a particular route closely is required (less Controller plugins' tuning to deviate or track the path closely), or
 * Augment the global planner with long-distance routing to a goal and using free-space feasible planning in a more localized fashion for the immediate 10m, 100m, etc future.

-+his graph has very few rules associated with it and may be generated manually or automatically via AI, geometric, or probabilistic techniques. docs.nav2.org includes tutorials for how to generate such a graph by annotations on a grid map created via SLAM, but can also be procedurally generated.
+This graph has very few rules associated with it and may be generated manually or automatically via AI, geometric, or probabilistic techniques. docs.nav2.org includes tutorials for how to generate such a graph by annotations on a grid map created via SLAM, but can also be procedurally generated.
 This package then takes a planning request and uses this graph to find a valid route through the environment via an optimal search-based algorithm.
 It uses plugin-based scoring functions applied each edge based on arbitrary user-defined semantic information and the chosen optimization criteria(s).